westpoint-robotics/GLAWS/README.md

 3. Training Color Signatures
 The SpearBot uses the PixyCam to identify and engage targets.
 You can train your PixyCam to acquire targets (specific color signatures).
-    - To train the PixyCam without using PixyMon, watch the first minute of this video https://youtu.be/XdQwZi6l9Ns.

     - To train the PixyCam, add additional signatures, or modify camera settings using PixyMon, follow [Pixy docs](https://docs.pixycam.com/wiki/doku.php?id=wiki:v1:teach_pixy_an_object_2).

     - Color signatures that may be used in exercise scenarios can be found [here](images/Color_Signatures_v1.png).